aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/conditional-formatting/apply-shading-to-alternate-rows-and-columns-with-conditional-formatting/_index.md

 Let's start writing some code to accomplish this goal with the help of Aspose.Cells for C++ API.

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-ApplyShadingToAlternateRowsAndColumnsWithConditionalFormatting.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-ApplyShadingToAlternateRowsAndColumnsWithConditionalFormatting.go" >}}
 The following snapshot shows the resultant spreadsheet loaded in Excel application.

 |![todo:image_alt_text](apply-shading-to-alternate-rows-and-columns-with-conditional-formatting_1.png)|